-Seepage collection ponds are located downstream of each of the three embankments that create the TSF.
+Seepage collection ponds are located downstream of each of the three (3) embankments that create the TSF.
 The seepage collection ponds collect seepage from the embankments, embankment drain discharge as well as direct runoff from the embankment and reporting catchments.
 Records indicate that the ponds were excavated into low conductivity glacial till.

-During AMEC's annual site visit, it was noted that a culvert running into the main seepage pond appeared to be plugged, creating a large area of ponded water.
-(Photo 20) With the exception of the ponded water, all the ponds were observed to be in good condition.
+During AMEC's annual site visit, it was noted that a culvert running into the main seepage pond appeared to be plugged, creating a large area of ponded water (Photo 20).
+With the exception of the ponded water, all the ponds were observed to be in good condition.
+MPMC reported that this plugged culvert was remedied in August 2013.